dpflann/firefox-extension/README.md

 - GUID: `{ec8030f7-c20a-464f-9b0e-13a3a9e97384}`
 - Versions: `0.3`, `0.6`, `0.7`, `0.7+`, `0.8`, `0.8+`, `0.9`, `0.9.0+`, `0.9.1+`, `0.9.2+`, `0.9.3`, `0.9.3+`, `0.9.x`, `0.9+`, `0.10`, `0.10.1`, `0.10+`, `1.0`, `1.0.1`, `1.0.2`, `1.0.3`, `1.0.4`, `1.0.5`, `1.0.6`, `1.0.7`, `1.0.8`, `1.0+`, `1.4.0`, `1.4`, `1.4.1`, `1.5b1`, `1.5b2`, `1.5`, `1.5.0.4`, `1.5.0.*`, `2.0a1`, `2.0a2`, `2.0a3`, `2.0b1`, `2.0b2`, `2.0`, `2.0.0.4`, `2.0.0.8`, `2.0.0.*`, `3.0a1`, `3.0a2`, `3.0a3`, `3.0a4`, `3.0a5`, `3.0a6`, `3.0a7`, `3.0a8pre`, `3.0a8`, `3.0a9`, `3.0b1`, `3.0b2pre`, `3.0b2`, `3.0b3pre`, `3.0b3`, `3.0b4pre`, `3.0b4`, `3.0b5pre`, `3.0b5`, `3.0pre`, `3.0`, `3.0.9`, `3.0.11`, `3.0.12`, `3.0.*`, `3.1a1pre`, `3.1a1`, `3.1a2pre`, `3.1a2`, `3.1b1pre`, `3.1b1`, `3.1b2pre`, `3.1b2`, `3.1b3pre`, `3.1b3`, `3.5b4pre`, `3.5b4`, `3.5b5pre`, `3.5`, `3.5.*`, `3.6a1pre`, `3.6a1`, `3.6a2pre`, `3.6b1pre`, `3.6b2`, `3.6`, `3.6.4`, `3.6.*`, `3.7a1pre`, `3.7a1`, `3.7a2pre`, `3.7a2`, `3.7a3pre`, `3.7a3`, `3.7a4pre`, `3.7a4`, `3.7a5pre`, `3.7a5`, `3.7a6pre`, `4.0b1`, `4.0b2pre`, `4.0b2`, `4.0b3pre`, `4.0b3`, `4.0b4pre`, `4.0b4`, `4.0b5pre`, `4.0b5`, `4.0b6pre`, `4.0b6`, `4.0b7pre`, `4.0b7`, `4.0b8pre`, `4.0b8`, `4.0b9pre`, `4.0b9`, `4.0b10pre`, `4.0b10`, `4.0b11pre`, `4.0b11`, `4.0b12pre`, `4.0b12`, `4.0`, `4.0.*`, `4.2a1pre`, `5.0a2`, `5.0`, `5.*`, `6.0a1`, `6.0a2`, `6.0`, `6.*`, `7.0a1`, `7.0a2`, `7.0`, `7.*`, `8.0a1`, `8.0a2`, `8.0`, `8.*`, `9.0a1`, `9.0a2`, `9.0`, `9.*`, `10.0a1`

 #### chrome.manifest ####

-The chrome of Firefox is everything around the content window. i.e. web browser toolbar, menus, statusbar etc. The next file for our extension, which will probably feel a bit awkward to edit, is the `chrome.mainfest` file.
-This one, however, is in conjunction with `install.rdf` the key to how your extension will be added to Firefox, and how it will work.
+The chrome of Firefox is everything around the content window. i.e. web browser toolbar, menus, statusbar etc. `chrome.mainfest` is in conjunction with `install.rdf` the key to how your extension will be added to Firefox, and how it will work.

 	content     linktargetfinder    chrome/content/
 	content     linktargetfinder    chrome/content/ contentaccessible=yes